Human Development and Christ-Knowledge

 [ 7 ] Wenn Sie sich das vorhalten, können Sie sich sagen: Das Wort war einst schöpferisch.
 Der Mensch ist heute ein Anfänger in dem, was einstmals seine Vorfahren taten, die Götter, die über ihm standen.
 Einstmals sprachen die Götter die Welt in den Raum hinaus, und dann verwandelte sich dieses Schaffen in das Geschaffene, was wir um uns haben.
 Was wir heute im Pflanzlichen, Tierischen und Menschlichen im Geschlechtlichen hervorbringen können, ist nur eine umgewandelte Form aus dem einstmaligen göttlichen Schöpferwort heraus.
 Der Mensch trägt auch noch eine höhere und eine niedere Natur in sich.
 Das am meisten Fertige ist das, was das Geschlecht in sich hat; und den Anfang eines neuen Produzierens hat der Mensch im Kehlkopf.
 Wenn er das Wort hinaussendet, ist das ein Anfang von dem, was er einst später erreichen wird.
 Was einst die Götter vollzogen haben, darin ist heute der Mensch im Anfang. — An Stelle des alten Produzierens wird ein anderes treten.
 Und wie der Mensch heute Worte hervorbringt mit . seinem Kehlkopf, so wird sein Kehlkopf später ein Produktionsorgan sein; immer höhere und höhere, dichtere und dichtere Schöpfungen wird er hervorbringen.
 Was heute nur Luft ist, wird in Zukunft Wesenheit sein.
 Wenn sich die Erde in den Jupiter verwandelt haben wird, wird das Wort schöpferisch sein im Mineralreich; im Venuszustand wird der Kehlkopf Pflanzen hervorbringen; und so wird es weitergehen, bis er seinesgleichen hervorzubringen vermag.
 Er entstand erst in der Form, wie er heute ist, als er die Luft durch die Lungen im Ton nach außen senden konnte.
 Was wir uns heute bloß sagen können, werden wir in zukünftigen Entwickelungszuständen der Erde so produzieren können, daß es bleibt.
 Und zuletzt wird der Kehlkopf das Organ sein, durch das der Mensch seinesgleichen in Reinheit hervorbringen wird, ohne Geschlechtlichkeit.
 Umgestaltet wird er seinen Kehlkopf haben zu einem Fortpflanzungsorgan.

-[ 7 ] If you bear this in mind, you can say to yourself: the word was once creative.
-Today, man is a beginner in what his ancestors once did, the gods who stood above him.
-Once the gods spoke the world into existence, and then this creative activity transformed into what we have around us.
-What we can bring forth today in the plant, animal and human in the sexual sphere is only a transformed form of the former divine creative word.
-Human beings also carry a higher and a lower nature within them.
-What is most fully developed is found in the sexual sphere, and in the larynx man has the beginning of a new kind of production.
-When he sends forth the word, it marks the beginning of what he will one day achieve.
-In what the gods once accomplished, man today is in the beginning stages.
-In place of the old production another will come.
-And as man today produces words with his larynx, so later his larynx will be a productive organ; it will produce ever higher and higher, denser and denser creations.
-What is only air today will be essence in the future.
-When the Earth has transformed into Jupiter, the word will be creative in the mineral kingdom; in the state of Venus, the larynx will produce plants; and so it will continue until it is able to produce its own kind.
-It only came into being in the form it is today when it was able to send air outwards through the lungs in the form of sound.
-What we can only say to ourselves today, we will be able to produce in future stages of the earth's development in such a way that it remains.
-And finally, the larynx will be the organ through which man will produce his own kind in purity, without sexuality.
-It will have transformed its larynx into a reproductive organ.
+[ 7 ] If you keep this in mind, you can tell yourself: The word was once creative.
+Today, humanity is a beginner in what its ancestors once did—the gods who stood above it.
+Once upon a time, the gods spoke the world into existence, and then this act of creation transformed into the created world that surrounds us.
+What we are able to bring forth today in the plant, animal, and human realms is merely a transformed form of the divine creative word of old.
+Human beings also carry within themselves a higher and a lower nature.
+That which is most fully formed is what the sex has within itself; and the beginning of a new form of production lies in the human larynx.
+When a person sends forth the word, this is the beginning of what they will one day achieve.
+What the gods once accomplished, in that human beings are now at the beginning. — A new form of creation will replace the old one.
+And just as humans today produce words with their larynx, so will their larynx later become an organ of creation; it will produce ever higher and higher, ever denser and denser creations.
+What is merely air today will be substance in the future.
+When the Earth has transformed into Jupiter, the word will be creative in the mineral kingdom; in the Venusian state, the larynx will produce plants; and so it will continue until it is able to produce its own kind.
+It first arose in the form it has today when it was able to send air outward through the lungs as sound.
+What we can merely say to one another today, we will be able to produce in future stages of the Earth’s development in such a way that it endures.
+And ultimately, the larynx will be the organ through which human beings will bring forth their own kind in purity, without sexuality.
+It will have been transformed into a reproductive organ.

 [ 8 ] Da sehen wir hinein, wie der Mensch der Zukunft sein wird, wozu sein Kehlkopf veranlagt ist.
 Eine rätselvolle Erscheinung kann Sie darauf hinweisen, wie tatsächlich das Leben des Kehlkopfes zusammenhängt mit gewissen Entwickelungszuständen: im Männlichen wird mit der Geschlechtsreife die Stimmveränderung hervorgerufen, der Jüngling «mutiert».
 Der Kehlkopf ist an seinem Anfang, die Geschlechtlichkeit an ihrem Ende.
 So fein hängen die Dinge in der Natur zusammen.
 Was wir in dem Geschlechtsleben haben, ist ein Absterbendes; was wir im Kehlkopf haben, im Wort, wird in der Zukunft ein Produktionsorgan unser selbst sein.

-[8] This gives us an insight into what the human being of the future will be like, what his larynx is predisposed to.
-An enigmatic phenomenon can point out how the life of the larynx is actually connected with certain developmental states: in the male, voice change is brought about with sexual maturity, the young man “mutates”.
-The larynx is at its beginning, sexuality at its end.
-Such is the delicate interconnection of things in nature.
-What we have in sexual life is a dying element; what we have in the larynx, in the word, will in the future be a productive organ of ourselves.
+[ 8 ] Here we gain insight into what the human being of the future will be like, and what the larynx is predisposed to.
+A mysterious phenomenon can point out to you how the life of the larynx is actually connected to certain stages of development: in males, sexual maturity triggers a change in voice; the young man “mutes.”
+The larynx is at its beginning; sexuality is at its end.
+Such is the subtle interconnection of things in nature.
+What we have in our sexual life is something that is dying away; what we have in the larynx, in the word, will in the future be an organ of self-expression.

 [ 9 ] So könnten wir vieles anführen, wie der Mensch diejenigen Organe allmählich ausbilden wird, die heute erst in der Anlage vorhanden sind, die er sich zu seinem Atmungssystem auf der Erde angeeignet hat, was aber zum System des Herzens gehört.

-[ 9 ] We could cite many other examples of how the human being will gradually develop the organs that are only present in the rudiment today, which he has appropriated to his respiratory system on earth, but which belongs to the system of the heart.
+[ 9 ] We could cite many examples of how human beings will gradually develop those organs that are currently only present in embryonic form—organs that they have adapted to their respiratory system on Earth, but which actually belong to the cardiac system.

 [ 10 ] Nun werden wir sehen, wie man durch die Schulung, die seit dem 14.
 Jahrhundert in Europa eingeführt ist, tatsächlich vorausnehmen kann zukünftige Zustände der Menschheit, wie man auch seine innere Entwickelung schneller gestalten kann als dann, wenn man sich einfach dem Laufe der Welt überläßt.
 Die Schulung, die man die Rosenkreuzerschulung nennt, ist für den gegenwärtigen Menschen die am besten geeignete.
 Rosenkreuzertum ist etwas, was eigentlich einen schlechten Klang hat für die, welche nur einmal etwas davon gehört haben.
 Und wenn es stimmen würde, was die Bücher darüber schreiben und die Gelehrten wissen, dann wäre das Rosenkreuzertum nichts anderes als jener Schwindel, für den es eben angesehen wird.
 Aber die Wahrheit ist, daß diejenigen, die über das Rosenkreuzertum so richten, eben dann nur den Schwindel kennen.
 Wir aber wollen heute das wahre Rosenkreuzertum betrachten, das entstand durch die Individualität, die sich verbirgt unter dem Namen Christian Rosenkrentz, und die im Jahre 1459 den Anstoß gegeben hat zu der Rosenkreuzerbewegung.

-[ 10 ] Now we shall see how, through the schooling that has been introduced in Europe since the 14th century, one can actually anticipate future states of humanity, and how one can also shape one's inner development more quickly than if one simply leaves oneself to the course of the world.
-The training known as the Rosicrucian training is the most suitable for the present-day human being.
-Rosicrucianism has a bad reputation for those who have only heard something about it.
-And if what the books write about it and the scholars know were true, then Rosicrucianism would be nothing more than the fraud for which it is considered.
-But the truth is that those who judge Rosicrucianism in this way only know the fraud.
-Today, however, we want to look at the true Rosicrucianism, which originated with the individuality who hides under the name Christian Rosenkreuz, and who in 1459 gave the impetus to the Rosicrucian movement.
+[ 10 ] Now we will see how, through the training that has been practiced in Europe since the 14th century, one can actually anticipate future conditions of humanity, and how one can also accelerate one’s inner development more quickly than if one simply left oneself to the course of the world.
+The training known as Rosicrucian training is the most suitable for modern humanity.
+Rosicrucianism is something that actually has a bad reputation among those who have only heard of it once.
+And if what the books say about it and what the scholars know were true, then Rosicrucianism would be nothing more than the fraud for which it is currently regarded.
+But the truth is that those who judge Rosicrucianism in this way know only the fraud.
+We, however, wish to consider today the true Rosicrucianism, which arose through the individuality hidden under the name Christian Rosenkrentz, and which in the year 1459 gave the impetus to the Rosicrucian movement.

 [ 11 ] Ich bemerke ausdrücklich, daß dasjenige, was ich sage, herausgegriffen ist als ein Beispiel, geradeso wie das, was ich Ihnen gestern bei der christlichen Schulung sagte.
 Ich werde Ihnen daher gleich die hauptsächlichsten sieben Punkte der Rosenkreuzerschulung anführen, die ja auch nicht jeder in derselben Reihenfolge durchmacht, aber wir werden diese Stufen zunächst anführen, die für jeden im Sinne des Rosenkreuzertums in Betracht kommen.

-[ 11 ] I would like to emphasize that what I am saying has been singled out as an example, just like what I told you yesterday at Christian schooling.
-I will therefore give you the seven main points of the Rosicrucian training, which not everyone goes through in the same order, but we will first mention these stages, which are relevant for everyone in the sense of Rosicrucianism.
+[ 11 ] I would like to emphasize that what I am saying is taken as an example, just as what I told you yesterday during the Christian training.
+I will therefore now outline the seven main points of Rosicrucian training for you; not everyone goes through them in the same order, but we will first outline these stages, which are relevant for everyone in the context of Rosicrucianism.

 [ 12 ] Das erste ist das, was man «Studium» nennt. «Aneignung der imaginativen Erkenntnis» ist das zweite.
 Das dritte «Aneignung der okkulten oder geheimen Schrift».
 Das vierte «die Bereitung des Steins der Weisen».
 Das fünfte ist das, was man nennt «Entsprechung der kleinen Welt — des Mikrokosmos — und der großen Welt — des Makrokosmos».
 Das sechste ist das «Hineinleben in den Makrokosmos», und das siebente ist das, was man die «Gottseligkeit» nennt.

-[ 12 ] The first is what is called “study”.
-“Acquiring imaginative knowledge” is the second.
-The third is “acquiring occult or secret writing”.
-The fourth is “preparing the philosopher's stone”.
-The fifth is what is called “correspondence of the small world – the microcosm – and the great world – the macrocosm”.
-The sixth is “living in the macrocosm”, and the seventh is what is called “bliss”.
+[ 12 ] The first is what is called “study.”
+“Acquisition of imaginative knowledge” is the second.
+The third is “acquisition of occult or secret writing.”
+The fourth is “the preparation of the Philosopher’s Stone.”
+The fifth is what is called “the correspondence between the small world—the microcosm—and the great world—the macrocosm.”
+The sixth is “living within the macrocosm,” and the seventh is what is called “godliness.”

 [ 13 ] Der Rosenkreuzerweg ist derjenige Weg, der am sichersten und am tiefsten zur Erkenntnis des Christentums führt; nur ist der christliche Weg mehr für den geeignet, der im Glauben beharren kann und im Inneren die Gefühle rege zu machen vermag, die ich Ihnen gestern geschildert habe.
 Der Rosenkreuzerweg ist aber für denjenigen Menschen da, der die christlichen Wahrheiten verbinden kann mit den Wahrheiten der äußeren Welt.
 Gerade dann wird das Christentum gegen jeden Angriff von außen verteidigt werden können.
 Das Christentum ist eine solche Weltanschauung, daß man niemals weise genug sein kann, um es genügend zu verstehen.
 Es gibt keinen Grad, der hoch genug wäre, um ganz zu verstehen, wie das Christentum für die Weisesten der Weisen da ist.
 Doch ist der Rosenkreuzerweg der geeignetste Weg für den Gegenwartsmenschen.

-[ 13 ] The Rosicrucian path is the one that leads most surely and most deeply to the realization of Christianity; only the Christian path is more suitable for those who can persevere in faith and stir up the feelings within that I described to you yesterday.
-But the Rosicrucian path is for the person who can combine Christian truths with the truths of the external world.
-Only then will it be possible to defend Christianity against any external attack.
-Christianity is such a worldview that one can never be wise enough to understand it sufficiently.
-There is no degree that would be high enough to fully understand how Christianity is for the wisest of the wise.
-But the Rosicrucian path is the most suitable path for the man of the present.
+[ 13 ] The Rosicrucian path is the one that leads most surely and most deeply to an understanding of Christianity; however, the Christian path is more suited to those who can persevere in the faith and are able to stir up within themselves the feelings I described to you yesterday.
+The Rosicrucian path, however, is intended for those who can connect Christian truths with the truths of the outer world.
+It is precisely then that Christianity will be able to defend itself against any external attack.
+Christianity is such a worldview that one can never be wise enough to understand it fully.
+There is no level high enough to fully comprehend how Christianity is meant for the wisest of the wise.
+Yet the Rosicrucian path is the most suitable path for modern man.

 [ 14 ] Studium im Sinne des Rosenkreuzertums betreiben wir, wenn wir solche Gedanken haben, die gar nichts mehr zu tun haben mit unserer Sinneswelt.
 Eigentlich kennt die abendländische Welt nur in der Geometrie das, was man «Denken in freien Gedanken» nennt; daher hatten die christlich-gnostischen Schulen auch den Namen «Mathesis» für das, was auf die höheren Wahrheiten, auf Gott und die höheren Welten Bezug hatte, weil man das einsehen muß unabhängig von aller Sinnlichkeit,wie man ja auch die Mathematik unabhängig von aller Sinnlichkeit einsehen muß.
 Ein Kreis, mit Kreide gezogen, ist höchst unvollkommen; den einzig wirklichen Kreis können Sie sich nur denken, und alles, was Sie lernen können über den Kreis, können Sie nur in Gedanken haben.
 Gerade in der Mathematik lernt man denken in einer sinnlichen Unabhängigkeit, an dem Kreis, den man sich in Gedanken konstruiert, an dem Dreieck, das man sich im Geist konstruiert, dessen Winkel zusammen hundertachtzig Grad betragen.
 Es ist einigermaßen unbequem, denken zu lernen ohne die äußeren sinnlichen Dinge, und es gibt für die meisten Menschen kein anderes Gebiet des Studiums dafür als die Theosophie.
 Ich habe Ihnen gleich in der ersten Stunde gesagt: Logisch ist ihr Wissensgut absolut begreiflich.
 Wenn aber jemand die Wahrheiten selbst auffinden will, dann braucht er dazu das Hellsehen.
 Zum Einsehen reicht die Logik aus.

-[ 14 ] We pursue the study in the sense of Rosicrucianism when we have such thoughts that have nothing at all to do with our sensory world.
-Actually, the Western world only knows what is called “thinking in free thoughts” in geometry; that is why the Christian-Gnostic schools also had the name “mathesis” for what referred to the higher truths, to God and the higher worlds, because one must understand this independently of all sensuality, just as one must understand mathematics independently of all sensuality.
-A circle drawn with chalk is highly imperfect; you can only imagine the only real circle, and you can only have everything you can learn about the circle in your mind.
-It is precisely in mathematics that you learn to think independently of the senses, about the circle that you construct in your mind, about the triangle that you construct in your mind, whose angles together add up to a hundred and eighty degrees.
-It is somewhat uncomfortable to learn to think without the external sensual things, and for most people there is no other field of study for this than theosophy.
-I told you in the very first lesson: logically, their knowledge is absolutely comprehensible.
-But if someone wants to discover the truths for themselves, then they need clairvoyance.
+[ 14 ] We engage in study in the Rosicrucian sense when we have thoughts that no longer have anything to do with our sensory world.
+In fact, the Western world knows what is called “thinking in free thought” only in geometry; hence the Christian-Gnostic schools also used the term “Mathesis” for that which related to the higher truths, to God, and to the higher worlds, because one must comprehend this independently of all sensuality, just as one must comprehend mathematics independently of all sensuality.
+A circle drawn with chalk is highly imperfect; you can only conceive of the only real circle, and everything you can learn about the circle can only be held in thought.
+It is precisely in mathematics that one learns to think with sensory independence, through the circle one constructs in thought, through the triangle one constructs in the mind, whose angles together total one hundred and eighty degrees.
+It is somewhat inconvenient to learn to think without external sensory objects, and for most people there is no other field of study for this than theosophy.
+I told you right in the first lesson: Logically, its body of knowledge is absolutely comprehensible.
+But if someone wants to discover the truths for themselves, then they need clairvoyance to do so.
 Logic is sufficient for understanding.

 [ 15 ] Nur unsere materialistische Zeit konnte die Rechenmaschinen aussinnen, wo man lernt, nicht sinnlichkeitsfrei zu denken.
 Das muß gerade das Kind lernen, daß es die Dinge frei von der Sinnlichkeit erfaßt.
 Da wird es gerade für die Erziehungskunst ungeheuer wertvoll sein, wie die Erziehung durch die Geisteserkenntnis beeinflußt wird.
 Geisteswissenschaft ist auch eine gute Schulung in sinnlichkeitsfreiem Denken.
 Denn alles, was ich über Saturn, Sonne, über die Wesensglieder des Menschen erzählt habe, können Sie nicht sehen; das müssen Sie im sinnlichkeitsfreien Denken erfassen, und es darf niemand glauben, daß er sich gut schulen kann, ohne die Dinge zuerst theoretisch zu erfassen.
 Das ist gerade das Gute, daß es diese Dinge für die Sinnlichkeit nicht gibt; dadurch eben eignet man sich ein Denken an, das die Sinnlichkeit überschreitet.
 Daher genügt es für manchen, daß er sich zunächst einfach einläßt auf das, was die Theosophie erzählt über die Dinge, die man nicht mit den Sinnen erfassen kann.
 Das waren auch immer im Grunde die Gedanken, die man in den Rosenkreuzerschulen den Leuten vortrug, und man hat sie diese Gedanken sich gehörig einprägen lassen.

-[ 15 ] Only our materialistic time could invent calculating machines where one learns not to think in a way that is free of sensuality.
-A child must learn to grasp things free of sensuality.
-It will be of immense value for the art of education to know how education is influenced by spiritual knowledge.
-Spiritual science is also a good training in sensuality-free thinking.
-For everything I have said about Saturn, the sun, and the human being's elements of being, you cannot see; you have to grasp it in sensuality-free thinking, and no one should believe that they can train themselves well without first grasping things theoretically.
-It is fortunate that these things do not exist for the senses; this is precisely how one acquires a thinking that transcends the senses.
-Therefore, it is enough for some people to simply engage with what Theosophy has to say about things that cannot be grasped by the senses.
-These were always the thoughts that were presented to people in the Rosicrucian schools, and they were allowed to imprint these thoughts on their minds.
+[ 15 ] Only our materialistic age could have conceived of calculating machines, which teach us to think in a way that is not free from sensory perception.
+It is precisely the child who must learn to grasp things free from sensory perception.
+This is why the influence of spiritual knowledge on education will be of immense value to the art of education.
+Spiritual Science is also a good training in thinking free from the senses.
+For everything I have told you about Saturn, the Sun, and the human being’s essential members, you cannot see; you must grasp these through thinking free from the senses, and no one should believe that they can train themselves well without first grasping these things theoretically.
+That is precisely the benefit: that these things do not exist for the senses; it is precisely through this that one acquires a way of thinking that transcends the senses.
+Therefore, for some, it is sufficient to simply open themselves up at first to what theosophy says about the things that cannot be grasped by the senses.
+These were, in essence, the very thoughts that were presented to people in the Rosicrucian schools, and they were made to commit these thoughts to memory thoroughly.

 [ 16 ] Wenn man weitergehen will, findet man ein gutes Mittel zur Schulung im reinen Denken an meinen Büchern «Wahrheit und Wissenschaft» und der «Philosophie der Freiheit».
 Diese Bücher sind lediglich ein Turnen des Denkens, das sinnlichkeitsfrei ist.
 Bei andern Büchern können Sie in der Regel nicht viel verändern, wenn Sie einen Gedanken an eine andere Stelle rücken.
 Bei diesen Büchern können die Gedanken nicht an eine andere Stelle gebracht werden.
 Diese Bücher sind so entstanden, daß meine Persönlichkeit nur die Gelegenheit gegeben hat, daß diese Gedankengebäude in die Sinnlichkeit getreten sind.
 Man mußte sich einfach hingeben, auf daß diese Gedanken sich selbst erzeugten, sich selbst fortspannen.
 Wer sich tiefer einlassen will und einmal ein halbes Jahr darauf verwendet — es ist nicht leicht, aber diese Anstrengung ist das Allerbeste, was man dabei erreichen kann —, und wer es zu Ende lesen kann, der hat sich aus sich selbst eine Kraft heraufgeholt, die in ihm verborgen lag.

-[ 17 ] The second is imagination, pictorial knowledge, which is entirely under the impression of the beautiful Goethe saying: “All that is transitory is only a parable.”
-Actually, only those who have gained certainty in their thinking should engage with it.
-Those who have not yet attained this state could easily fall into fantasy.
-The prerequisite, therefore, is that one has first become clear-headed; nothing hinders one more from going astray than clear thinking.
-And nothing tempts one more to unclear thinking than illogic.
+[ 17 ] The second is imagination, pictorial perception, which is entirely shaped by Goethe’s beautiful words: “All that is transitory is but a parable.”
+In truth, only those who have attained certainty in their thinking should engage with it.
+Those who have not could easily fall into fantasy.
+The prerequisite, therefore, is that one has first become clear-headed; nothing prevents one from straying from the path more than clear thinking.
+And nothing leads to it more than unclear thinking, than illogicality.

 [ 18 ] Imagination könnte man im weitesten Sinne so bezeichnen, daß man alles um sich her ansieht, wie man einen Menschen ansieht.
 Betrachten Sie das Gesicht eines Menschen: Sie sehen Falten sich bilden und wieder vergehen; Sie beschreiben sie nicht bloß, Sie nennen sie Lächeln oder Traurigkeit.
 Das Lächeln des Menschen verrät Ihnen eine heitere Seelenstimmung seines Inneren.
 Sie schließen nicht nur von einem Äußeren auf das Innere, sondern es ist Ihnen direkt ein Zeichen für ein Inneres.
 Oder Sie sehen die Träne perlen: Sie sind nicht bloß ein Physiker, der eine Träne nur nach dem Gesetz der Schwere beurteilt, sondern Sie wissen, daß die Tränenperle ein Ausdruck für die innere Traurigkeit der Seele ist.
 Und so ist Ihnen alles Äußere ein Ausdruck für die innere Stimmung der Seele.
 Und der Rosenkreuzerzögling kommt in die Stimmung, daß alles, was er draußen sieht, ihm ebenso zum Ausdruck wird, sagen wir, des Erdgeistes: eine gewisse Pflanze, die Herbstzeitlose, wird ihm in Wirklichkeit der Ausdruck des trauernden Erdendaseins werden, andere Pflanzen der Ausdruck des heiteren Erdendaseins.
 Ebenso wie ihm die lächelnde Miene der Ausdruck für die heitere Stimmung der Seele ist, werden ihm die Blumen ein Ausdruck für die heitere oder traurige Stimmung der Erde.
 Und Goethe hat es nicht bloß als ein äußeres Bild gemeint, wenn er im «Faust» vom Erdgeist spricht:

-[ 18 ] Imagination could be described in the broadest sense as looking at everything around you as you look at a person.
-Look at a person's face: you see wrinkles forming and disappearing; you don't just describe them, you call them smiles or sadness.
-A person's smile reveals to you a cheerful mood of his soul.
-You don't just draw conclusions about the inside from the outside, but it is a direct sign of the inside.
-Or you see the tear welling up: you are not just a physicist who judges a tear only by the law of gravity, but you know that the tear is an expression of the inner sadness of the soul.
-And so, for you, everything on the outside is an expression of the inner mood of the soul.
-And the Rosicrucian disciple attains the mood that everything he sees outside becomes an expression for him, let us say, of the earth spirit: a certain plant, the autumn crocus, will in reality become the expression of the grieving earthly existence, other plants the expression of the cheerful earthly existence.
-Just as the smiling countenance is the expression of the cheerful mood of the soul, the flowers will be an expression for the cheerful or sad mood of the earth.
-And Goethe did not mean it merely as an external image when he speaks of the earth spirit in Faust:
+[ 18 ] In the broadest sense, imagination could be described as looking at everything around you the way you look at a person.
+Consider a person’s face: you see wrinkles form and fade away; you do not merely describe them, you call them a smile or sadness.
+A person’s smile reveals to you a cheerful state of mind within.
+You do not merely infer the inner from the outer; rather, it is a direct sign of the inner to you.
+Or you see a tear roll down: you are not merely a physicist who judges a tear solely by the law of gravity, but you know that the rolling tear is an expression of the soul’s inner sadness.
+And so everything external is an expression of the soul’s inner mood to you.
+And the Rosicrucian initiate comes to perceive that everything he sees outside becomes for him an expression, let us say, of the Earth Spirit: a certain plant, the autumn crocus, will in reality become for him the expression of the Earth’s sorrowful existence, while other plants will be the expression of the Earth’s cheerful existence.
+Just as a smiling face is an expression of the soul’s cheerful mood, so too do the flowers become an expression of the Earth’s cheerful or sorrowful mood.
+And Goethe did not mean it merely as an external image when he speaks of the Earth Spirit in *Faust*:

 In Lebensfluten, im Tatensturm